InfoLab-SKKU/4DViTADHD/README.md

 Below are some key figures from the study that illustrate the framework and its components:

 - **Multimodal Architecture Overview**
-  This study presents a multimodal architecture that integrates 4D fMRI imaging data and structured tabular data to improve the accuracy of ADHD diagnosis.
+  This study presents a multimodal architecture that integrates 4D fMRI data and structured tabular data to improve ADHD diagnosis accuracy.
   The architecture consists of two main branches: one to process high-dimensional 4D fMRI data, which captures the spatio-temporal dynamics of brain activity, and the other to process structured tabular data, which includes clinical and